Raviraagul/node-practice-hub/Book Directory/README.md

 ✔️ CRUD operations for Books
 ✔️ CRUD operations for Authors
 ✔️ Role-based access control
-✔️ Database integration with PostgreSQL/MySQL
+✔️ Database integration with PostgreSQL

 ---